Our Board of Trustees

 William Thomson

-Bill has led various, businesses, offices and teams in the financial services industry over last twenty-five years, through a period of extraordinary change and massive increase in regulation.
-However, a belief in the need to understand the challenges facing our society, away from the often-rarefied world of financial services, has led him to be a trustee of several charities, predominantly working with younger people.
+Bill has led various businesses, offices and teams in the financial services industry over the last twenty-five years, through a period of extraordinary change and massive increase in regulation.
+However, a belief in the need to understand the challenges facing our society away from the often-rarefied world of financial services, has led him to be a trustee of several charities predominantly working with young people.
 These experiences have helped him have a greater understanding of how to build dynamic, diverse teams, whilst helping to bring some challenge to the mindset of the charities.